aave/aip/content/aips/AIP-24.md

 ## Simple Summary

 Paxos Standard (PAX) is the 5th largest USD-backed stablecoin, is highly trustworthy and regulated by the NYDFS and is the only coin to have received a successful SOC-II audit.
-Adding PAX to Aave will provide users another, trustworthy alternative to post collateral and borrow.
+Adding PAX to Aave will provide users another, trustworthy alternative to borrow.

 ## Abstract